twks-cohort/twelve-dpsctl/README.md

 ### development

+#### Config

+You must first generate a config.
+Ensure your local one password CLI is logged in.
+Then you can run `op inject -i tpl/config.go.tpl -o cmd/config.go`

 By default the cli is configured to attempt to authenticate against a production auth0 tenant ('twdpsio').

 In order to test against the dev-twdpsio auth0 tenant set the following values to the dev-tenant settings.